PCSchmidt/skillswapappmvp/docs/phase8_implementation_tracker.md

 ## Current Focus

+- Integrating deployed Edge Functions with the notification system
+- Testing the email delivery pipeline with the completed templates
-- Creating the NotificationCenter component
+- Creating the NotificationSettingsPage component
-- Setting up real-time notification subscriptions using Supabase
-- Implementing notification grouping by type and context
+- Implementing channel preferences for notification delivery